 This experience will awake his interest in Peruvian traditional medicine systems and practices, which efficacy is verified by him clinically every day.
 This orientation is later consolidated (1984-1985) when he assumes other medical missions for NGOs in countries of Asia and Africa.
 He decides to study these ancestral resources in primal health since 1986, as an associated researcher of the French Institute of Andean Studies (IFEA).
 Then he went through many years of traditional medical learning in different regions of the Peruvian Amazon.

 Bachelor’s Degree in Psychology, University of San Martín de Porres (Lima).
-Post-graduate Studies in Management and Direction of Drug Rehabilitation Centers (Daytop International), and in Drug Dependency (Inca Garcilazo de la Vega University).
+Post-graduate Studies in Management and Direction of Drug Rehabilitation Centers (Daytop International Inc, New York), and in Drug Dependency (Inca Garcilazo de la Vega University, Lima).

-Spends his time between the administration of the Takiwasi Center, the care of the resident patients of the Center with psychotherapeutic methods and with resources of the traditional Amazon medicines, and teaching at the Cesar Vallejo University (Tarapoto), where he dictates the subject Drug Dependency.
+He shares his time between the administration of the Takiwasi Center and the care of the drug addict patients in treatment by applying psychotherapeutic methods together with healing resources of traditional Amazonian medicine.
+He has been professor of the Drug Dependency course at the Faculty of psychology, Cesar Vallejo University (Tarapoto).
 He represents Takiwasi in the Latin American Federation of Therapeutic Communities.
-He regularly performs lectures at universities and at national and international events, about Amazonian traditional medicine and drug addiction treatment.
+He regularly gives lectures at universities and at national and international events, about Amazonian traditional medicine and drug addiction treatment.